November 6, 2-6pm

 Our exhibition features memorial altars or ofrendas, places to leave offerings so the souls of the departed might find their way home and be nourished upon their arrival.
 Symbolic objects like sugar skulls, candles, colorful cut-tissue paper banners, bold marigolds, and monarch butterflies fill a gallery in celebration.
 Evolving from altars built in the home to honor deceased loved ones, altars in public spaces are often constructed in remembrance of those who have died for a cause or as a result of injustice.

 We invite artists, families, and community groups around the region to honor a lost loved one or other important figure by constructing an altar in the museum.
-Apply by August 29 for consideration.
-Those selected for exhibition will be notified by September 2.
+Application period closed.

 If you would like to honor a loved one without constructing an altar, contribute to our Community Altar!
-Details on how to participate coming soon.
+Participants may submit the name of a loved one for staff to write on a butterfly, or they can complete the form to bring in a framed photo or other personal item to place on the altar.

 What is el día de los muertos (The Day of the Dead)?